 © Tony Cearns.
-North Dakotan Abandoned Farm
+North Dakota, USA.

 A snap of a father’s day card my kids sent me recently.
 I’m in the middle :-)